 Is the price stated for a single chassis or for a pair?Except for the S-30, Atma-Sphere power amps are monoblocks, which means there is a single channel per chassis.
 Therefore, all power amp pricing is for a pair of chassis.

-Why don't you make a phono stage?We do.
+Do you make a phono stage?Yes.
 Both of our preamps are designed as stand-alone phono reproducers.
 Since we developed and patented our line stage technology, it happens to be a fact that they do sound better than any other line stage available at this writing.
 This has been true since the inception of the preamps in 1989.
 So if you want to hear the best that phono can offer, it is best done through our preamps.

 By incorporating the phono into the preamp, we eliminate the variables of interconnection between the phono section and the line stage and we offer one of the best volume controls available in the industry.
 Our patent allows for performance in the line stage that is obviously superior to any line stage available elsewhere even when price is no object.